shabtronic/Dual-Band-Limiter---JSFX/README.md

 Out-Gain controls the bands output levels after limiting.

+Limiter level is hardcoded to -1 +1 but can use the in-gain and out-gain for the bands to control the effective limit level.
+I coded this so all my guitar/edm tracks are the same peak level and then just mix with post faders.

 Release-Time controls the release time for both limiters, using the Time-Constant math, probably very wrong.

 Mouse drag to move the pre-eq Control points and Mouse Wheel to change the Q/Bandwidth.